Systems Performance: Enterprise and the Cloud, 2nd Edition (2020)

 Why Systems Performance

-Systems performance is an important skill for all computer users, whether you're trying to understand why your laptop is slow or optimizing the performance of a large-scale production environment.
-Systems performance is the study of both operating system (kernel) and application performance.
+Systems performance is an important skill for all computer users, whether you're trying to understand why your laptop is slow or optimizing the performance of a large-scale compute environment (for example, Facebook's datacenters or the Netflix cloud).
+Systems performance is the study of application, operating system, kernel, and hardware performance.

 There are two general goals: